NHS Director NHS Director

 Captain James Mann

 Captain James Mann (1747 - 1824), of English heritage, married Lydia Chickering of Dover in January 1775.
-A few months later, in April 1775, Mann responded to the alarms at Lexington.
+A few months later, in April 1775, Mann responded to the alarm at Lexington.
 On June 17, 1775, he led a company of Natick men under Colonel Samuel Bullard to the Battle of Bunker Hill.

 Private Eliakim Morrill